 This calculator determines the intensity of radiation falling on a horizontal surface at any time of the day in any location in the world.
 The primary use of this calculator is to determine the need for recalibration of radiation sensors.
 It is most accurate when used near solar noon in the summer months.

 This site developed and maintained by: apgee

 SHORTWAVE RADIATION

 PHOTOSYNTHETIC PHOTON FLUX

-Calculator.
+Homepage of the Clear Sky Calculator.
 Two calculators are available: one for quantum sensors (PPFD) and one for pyranometers (total shortwave radiation).